BradleyCodeU/bradleycodeu.github.io/_apcsp/digitalinfo/037TextgamesFoobarv1.md

 - Create a variable named mylocation and set it to the starting room number
 - Say the title of your game
-- Say “Created By: “ and then your names
+- Say "Created By: " and then your names
 - Sleep for 1 sec
 - Create a forever loop
   - Say the room description for mylocation
-  - If doesItemExist equals true, then say “Item here: “ and the item name
+  - If doesItemExist equals true, then say "Item here: " and the item name
-  - Say “Please type: n, s, e, w, or quit”
+  - Say "Please type: n, s, e, w, or quit"
   - Save the input in a variable named userInput
   - Call the move function and pass two arguments userInput and location, then save what it returns in location